 An angle is a measure of the amount of rotation between two line segments.
-The 2 line segments (or rays) are named the initial side and terminal side as shown in the diagram.
+The 2 line segments (or rays) are named the initial side and terminal side, meeting at a vertex, as shown in the diagram.

 If the rotation is anti-clockwise, the angle is positive.
 Clockwise rotation gives a negative angle (by convention).